-I was miserable in my working life, even though I was being paid well.
+My work life was miserable, even though I was being paid well.

-I reached the point where I knew I had to do something more with my life, but I didn’t know what I wanted.
-I decided to start researching how to change your career.
+It reached the point where I had to do something more with my life, but I didn’t know what I wanted.
+So, I start researching how to change your career.
 I was reading so many self-help books and listening to audio tapes on the subject that I thought, “I could write a book on how to change your career.”

-I ended up writing that book, and in the process of writing it, I learned about writing, the internet, how to sell books, and how to begin speaking.
+In the process of writing that book, I learned about writing, the internet, how to sell books, and how to begin speaking.

-I got into fiction and left my job in 2011 to do it full-time.
+I got into fiction and left my job in 2011 to write fiction full-time.
 In 2015 I got my husband out of his job.
 As of 2018, I’ve been writing professionally for publication for about 12 years and have been full-time for seven years.